 In addition to the writings published on this debate in the strict sense, the transcriptions of the series of interviews entitled Műfordítók műhelyében (In the literary translation workshop) published in Élet és irodalom (Life and Literature) at the same time in 1975 also serve as materials in my analysis.
-In this series, the writer, literary translator and publisher István Bart talks with the literary translators Tibor Bartos, Miklós Szentkuthy, Miklós Vajda, Ede Szabó and Geyza Bányay (January 11th, February 1st, March 22nd, May 7th and August 9th), asking them about their work, their credo, the essence of literary translation and more generally about the role that translations play in literature.
+In this series, the writer, literary translator and publisher István Bart talks with the literary translators Tibor Bartos, Miklós Szentkuthy, Miklós Vajda, Ede Szabó and Geyza Bányay (January 11th, February 1st, March 22nd, May 7th and August 9th), asking them about their work, their credo, the essence of literary translator.